DanBmh/GMFNet/README.md

 ```

 ### To do
-- [x] Release the training code on Human3.6M dataswet
+- [x] Release the training code on Human3.6M dataset
 - [ ] Release the training code on amass dataset
 - [ ] Release the training code on CMU dataset